JimmyKenMerchant/jimmy-codeviewer/README.txt

 II.
 Web Browsers
 Firefox, Chrome, Opera, IE and Edge work on this plugin.
 Other browsers have not been tested.
 This plugin never guarantee to work SVG, JavaScript or other scripts in browsers.
 Even though you can load scripts using 'articleloader' series, these may not work properly.

-= When I used a 'codeview' shortcode, an error message was displayed on my post instead of the text I wanted.
-What's this? =

-'codeview' series and 'articleloader' series display error messages on several situations, e.g., if you use these shortcodes with incorrect post IDs or Slugs, error messages emerge with error numbers.
-Each error number is assigned to know where the error occurs.
-If you want to see meaning of each error number, check jimmy-codeviewer.php and article-loader.php.

 = Security Notice =